-Reports to USA Curling can be made by (1) clicking the "Report an Incident" link on the USA Curling website, http://www.teamusa.org/USA-Curling/Sport-Education/SafeSport; (2) emailing SafeSport@usacurl.org; or (3) calling (888) CURLERS (287-5377) and speaking to a designated SafeSport coordinator.
-SafeSport coordinators include the Chief Executive Officer, Director of Growth & Development, Development Associate, and Event Services Manager.
+Reports to USA Curling can be made by (1) clicking the "Report an Incident" link on the USA Curling website, REPORT AN INCIDENT - USA CURLING (2) emailing SafeSport@usacurling.org; or (3) calling TOLL FREE (888) CURLERS (287-5377) and speaking to a designated SafeSport coordinator.
+SafeSport coordinators include the Chief Financial & Administrative Officer and the Chief Executive Officer.